Cord: Coordinating Trees of AI Agents

 Each agent is a Claude Code CLI process with MCP tools backed by a shared SQLite database:

-Agents don’t know they’re in a coordination tree.
+Agents know they’re a node in a coordination tree — the system prompt tells them — but they don’t manage it.
 They see tools and use them as needed.
 The protocol — dependency resolution, authority scoping, result injection — is enforced by the MCP server.

 When an ask node becomes ready, the engine pauses to prompt the human in the terminal.
 The answer is stored as a result, and downstream nodes unblock.
 The human is a participant in the tree, not an observer.